The Hard Problem and the Working Axiom

 The central debates in philosophy of mind:

 - Chalmers’ Hard Problem (1995): The explanatory gap between physical processes and phenomenal experience.
-The framework here treats this gap as a category error, not a genuine ontological divide.
+The framework here does not claim to close this gap.
+It factors it — a hard core that it posits across, and a soft shell that it addresses structurally — and is explicit about which is which.

 - Nagel’s “What Is It Like” (1974): The subjective character of experience.
 Formalized here as intrinsic cause-effect structure — what the system is for itself.